 AI Fantasy Character Design Tutorial: From Sheet to Splash

-Build a fantasy character bible: turnaround sheet, environment splash, and action variant on one face.
+Build a fantasy character bible in Midjourney V7 and Flux 2: turnaround sheet, environment splash, and action variant on one face (June 2026).

 Fantasy character design done in a single prompt gives you a cool image and zero usability.
-What ships in a deck, a TTRPG sourcebook, or a game pitch is a three-asset bundle: a character sheet (turnaround + traits), an environment splash that proves the character can carry a scene, and an action variant that shows how they move.
-This tutorial builds all three on the same face, using Midjourney for ideation and SDXL with a character LoRA for downstream consistency.
+What ships in a pitch deck, a TTRPG sourcebook, or a game proposal is a three-asset bundle: a character sheet (turnaround plus a trait list), an environment splash that proves the character can carry a scene, and an action variant that shows how they move.
+This tutorial builds all three on the same face, using Midjourney V7’s Omni Reference for ideation and a Flux 2 or SDXL character LoRA for downstream consistency.

-A three-asset fantasy character pipeline: turnaround sheet first, then splash, then action variant.
-The discipline is one canonical face, one frozen trait list, and one signature silhouette element that survives every scene.
+A fantasy character is only useful if it reads as the same person across the assets you actually ship: a turnaround sheet, an environment splash, and an action variant.
+The discipline behind all three is identical: one canonical face, one frozen trait list, and one signature silhouette element that survives every scene.
+Build the sheet right and the other two ride on it; skip it and everything downstream drifts.

-TTRPG game-masters and indie publishers, narrative game devs prototyping cast, fantasy authors building a series bible, illustrators using AI for ideation before final rendering, and pitch-deck builders for animated shorts or pilots.
+This pipeline fits TTRPG game-masters and indie publishers building 4-8 campaign characters, narrative game devs prototyping a cast, fantasy authors and webcomic creators building a series bible, illustrators using AI for ideation before final rendering, and pitch-deck builders for animated shorts.
+The common thread: you need one character to hold across very different stagings, not one pretty image.

 Before you start

-• Decide rendering style early — painterly illustration, anime, semi-realist, dark-fantasy oil.
+• Decide rendering style early: painterly illustration, anime, semi-realist, or dark-fantasy oil.
 Style choice constrains tooling and trait wording.

 • Sketch a one-paragraph character brief: name, role, background, signature silhouette element (cloak, weapon, mask, glow).
 The silhouette is your second face.